emberjs/website/source/blog/2019-01-25-the-ember-times-issue-82.md

 Once you install it you will have a fully RFC compliant implementation of Ember Decorators.
 The [Ember Decorators RFC](https://github.com/emberjs/rfcs/blob/master/text/0408-decorators.md) was merged into the RFC repo about two weeks ago.
 It will take some time until this functionality is in Ember Core.
 If you would like to try this out now and give your feedback then install the addon and test it out!
-Thanks to everyone for pushing this forward and making it a reality 🏆
+Thanks to everyone for pushing this forward and making it a reality. 🏆

 [Decorate away!](http://ember-decorators.github.io/ember-decorators/)